ryjen/ryjen.github.io/content/post/favourite-nixisms.md

 The **editing modes** and **navigation** using keystrokes in Vim are useful for **never having to use a mouse again**.
 Once you get the hang of it, your wrists are happier.
 Especially if you combine with an ergonomic keyboard layout like [Dvorak](https://www.dvorak-keyboard.com/) or [Colemak](https://en.wikipedia.org/wiki/Colemak).

+Try the [interactive vim tutorial](https://www.openvim.com/) for a better example of vims capabilities.

 **Plugins and/or syntax highlighting** are usually needed for anything serious.
 Some included in my [dotfiles](https://github.com/ryjen/dotfiles/blob/master/vim/.vim/config/plug.vim) are:

 * [command-t](https://github.com/wincent/command-t): fuzzy search for files and tags (ctags)